tc39/proposal-temporal/docs/datetime.md

 This method is the same as `datetime.toString()`.
 It is usually not called directly, but it can be called automatically by `JSON.stringify()`.

-The reverse operation, recovering a `Temporal.DateTime` object from a string, is `Temporal.DateTime.from()`, but it cannot be called automatically by `JSON.parse()`.
+The reverse operation, recovering a `Temporal.PlainDateTime` object from a string, is `Temporal.PlainDateTime.from()`, but it cannot be called automatically by `JSON.parse()`.
-If you need to rebuild a `Temporal.DateTime` object from a JSON string, then you need to know the names of the keys that should be interpreted as `Temporal.DateTime`s.
+If you need to rebuild a `Temporal.PlainDateTime` object from a JSON string, then you need to know the names of the keys that should be interpreted as `Temporal.PlainDateTime`s.
 In that case you can build a custom "reviver" function for your use case.

 Example usage: